Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Following the estimating procedure for the average dose-response function of Section \ref{sec:est.strategy}, in this empirical application we first apply a zero-skewness Box-Cox transformation \citep{Box:Cox:1964} to the vector of treatment, $Z^{\star}=(Z^k-1)/k$,\footnote{Note that $k$ is chosen so that the skewness of the transformed variable is zero.} and assume the following normal model for $Z^{\star}$:
+In order to estimate the average dose-response function (see Section \ref{sec:est.strategy}) to assess the effectiveness of countries' policies, we first apply a zero-skewness Box-Cox transformation (\citealp{Box:Cox:1964}) to the vector of treatment, $Z^{\star}=(Z^k-1)/k$, where $k$ is chosen so that the skewness of the transformed variable is zero, and assume the following normal model for $Z^{\star}$:

-where $X_i$ contains the the set of covariates relative to agent $i$ (i.e., $\vX_i^{ind}$).\footnote{The implicit assumption is that self-selection mechanisms are only driven by the individual characteristics of the agent $i$ and not by the neighborhood characteristics (i.e., $\vX_i^{neigh}$ is not considered).
-We will relax this assumption in Section (\ref{sec:robustness}).} Similarly, we assume the following model for the neighborhood treatment $G_i$